Sass

-Utilize our source Sass files to take advantage of variables, maps, mixins, and more.
+Utilize Chassis source Sass files to take advantage of variables, maps, mixins, and functions to customize and extend the framework.

 File structure